Analysis | Trump’s ABC News town hall: Four Pinocchios, over and over again

 Biden’s tax plan does not raise taxes on people making less than $400,000.
 Every analysis shows the tax increase would fall on the richest Americans.

-We examined closely the list of people denying the story in The Atlantic that Trump called war dead "losers and “suckers,” and there is less than meets the eye to their statements.
+We examined closely the list of people denying the story in the Atlantic that Trump called war dead “losers” and “suckers,” and there is less than meets the eye to their statements.

 “As far as John McCain, I was never a fan of John McCain.
 I never thought he treated our vets well, he didn’t do the job.”

-Trump routinely takes false credit for passing the VA Choice Act, which was shepherded through Congress by McCain in 2014.
+Trump routinely takes false credit for passing the Veterans Access, Choice and Accountability Act, which was shepherded through Congress by senator McCain (R-Ariz.) in 2014.

-Trump often falsely claims he's "rebuilt" the U.S. military.
-The military budget had declined in recent years, as a result of decreases in funding for Overseas Contingency Operations as both the wars in Iraq and Afghanistan came to a close, not because it's been so gravely depleted.
-Trump frequently says his military budgets are biggest in history, but adjusted for inflation his administration's budgets lag some years during the height of the wars in Iraq and Afghanistan.
-The biggest defense budget was in 2010, and in inflation-adjusted dollars it is nearly ten percent larger than Trump's 2020 budget.
+Trump often falsely claims he has “rebuilt” the U.S. military.
+The military budget had declined in recent years, as a result of decreases in funding for Overseas Contingency Operations as both the wars in Iraq and Afghanistan came to a close, not because it has been so gravely depleted.
+Trump frequently says his military budgets are the biggest in history, but adjusted for inflation, his administration’s budgets lag some years during the height of the wars in Iraq and Afghanistan.
+The biggest defense budget was in 2010, and in inflation-adjusted dollars it is nearly 10 percent larger than Trump’s 2020 budget.

 As for the $2.5 trillion, Trump is adding up three fiscal years of military funding, but the money is not all spent, only a portion of it is destined for new equipment, and the equipment is not all built.
 The current fiscal year began only a few months before Trump began to make this statement.
 The actual amount spent on military equipment since he became president is much less, about $444 billion in constant dollars, or about 20 percent of the total.
 The rest was spent on things like personnel, operations and maintenance, and research and development.
 Trump’s spending on military equipment is not particularly new or unusual.